SSWConsulting/SSW.Rules.Content/rules/do-you-know-how-to-claim-expense-reimbursements-with-Xero-Expense-App/rule.md

 ---

-It is recommended to use an appropriate system to complete expense reimbursements or digital filing of receipts.
-These systems will save you time and money as compared to the old method of providing paper receipts or sending countless emails.
-It also eliminates the problem of receiving receipts across multiple offices.

-There are several factors to consider when choosing the right system:
+There are several factors to consider when choosing the right expense receipt system, such as:

 * Frequency which a reimbursement is made (daily, weekly, monthly etc.)
 * Number of employees approved to request expense reimbursements